 Since groceries are essential items, hundreds of customers resorted to panic buying during the COVID-19 outbreak.
 In the first week of lockdown, 200,000 customers registered for online shopping — a soaring leap from the 5,000 weekly pre-pandemic counts.
 New Zealanders have found online grocery shopping a new necessity, with inventory rapidly shifting from supermarkets to household pantries and freezers.

-Genesys Cloud CX open APIs allow Countdown to easily integrate its contact center with third-party applications.
+Genesys Cloud open APIs allow Countdown to easily integrate its contact center with third-party applications.
 Olive, the Countdown chatbot powered by Google Cloud Dialogflow, has been integrated with the platform.
 This enables the chatbot to automate refunds into the IVR call flow within the contact center ecosystem.